The-Marcy-Lab-School-Assignments/8-0-1-assignment-zaehicks/README.md

 - [ ] Your GitHub page has a link to the deployed server in the About section.

-When you're content with how it works, push your code to github and [follow these steps to deploy a no-database server application using Render](https://github.com/The-Marcy-Lab-School/render-deployment-instructions).

 ## Bonus Challenge:

 Find your first React assignment (the Language Greeter App) and copy it into this assignment.
 Run `npm run build` to generate the `dist` folder and update your server to serve your app instead of the default counter app.